-In 1944, the Allies seemed to have the upper hand in the war — until they attempted to take three cities at once from the Germans.
+In 1944, the Allies seemed to have the upper hand in the war — until they attempted to take three cities at once from the Germans in Operation Market Garden.

 Indeed, the Battle of Arnhem ended up being the largest battle involving airborne troops in the history of warfare.

-British and American forces both participated in the massive drop.
-Because there were too many troops and not enough available aircraft that would be ready all at once, troops would drop behind enemy lines in stages.
+British and American forces teamed up for the massive drop.
+Because there were so many troops and planes were limited, soldiers would drop behind enemy lines in stages.

-Roads were narrow on the approach to Arnhem.
-Small German divisions disabled nine British vehicles, and it took 40 minutes to get the advance moving again.
-Timing was critical because the airborne troops had no armored vehicles to protect them.
+Unfortunately, Operation Market Garden got off to a rocky start.
+The Allies had not taken into account the narrowness of the roads on the approach to Arnhem.
+Small German divisions disabled nine British vehicles and it took 40 minutes to get the advance moving again.

-British paratroopers actually took the town or Arnhem, but ground forces could not reach them in time to hold the position.
-Although the Allies beat German forces back across the bridge, artillery on the ground in Arnhem made it impossible to go further.
-German tanks were going through Arnhem and torching houses in which paratroopers were hiding.
+British paratroopers managed to take the town of Arnhem, but ground forces could not reach them in time to hold the position.
+Although the Allies beat German forces back across the bridge, German artillery on the ground in Arnhem made it impossible to go further.